Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 1. Spinning Fishing Method

 When fishing for mackerel from the shore, you can use the spinning fishing technique to catch mackerel.
 Use a light spinning rod, a fixed spool reel, and a small lure.
 Cast your line and reel it back in when you get a tight line.
-There are a number of methods that can be used to reel the lure back in.
+Several methods can be used to reel the lure back in.

 The Big Long Pull